 Northern Ireland: Respectful of school ethos

-In Northern, all non-fee-paying schools are required to teach RSE but they have the ability to develop their own policy on how they will address this within the curriculum based on the personal circumstances and cultural background of their pupils, including the religion in their family home.
+In Northern Ireland, all non-fee-paying schools are required to teach RSE but they have the ability to develop their own policy on how they will address this within the curriculum based on the personal circumstances and cultural background of their pupils, including the religion in their family home.
 Teachers must satisfy themselves that the resources they plan to use are age-appropriate, reflect the ethos of the school, factually accurate and make clear distinctions between fact and opinion.
 Whilst there is no legislative provision permitting parental withdrawal, schools can grant these requests on an individual basis.
 The guidance states that, ultimately, the school must respect the wishes of the parent or carer.

 What can parents do?